If you cannot access the information on this web page, please contact Housing: firstname.lastname@example.org

 After submitting the housing transfer request for an approved reason, students will be placed on the housing transfer waitlist.
 Housing transfers are not guaranteed and will be processed based upon the reason for the request, our housing availability, and the order in which we receive requests.
 Students who are concerned with the financial commitment of their housing and students with an accommodation request related to a medical condition or disability will receive priority consideration for housing if they provide proper documentation supporting their request, though opportunities to move will be limited due to public health guidelines.
 Students with Financial Requests are encouraged to discuss options for additional financial support with the Financial Aid Office.

-Before Move-In: Students who have received and accepted a housing offer may request a transfer before moving into their housing assignment by emailing email@example.com.
+Before Move-In: Students who have received and accepted a housing offer may request a transfer before moving into their housing assignment by emailing firstname.lastname@example.org to get the form link (also found in the offer email).
 Students must first accept their housing offer in order to request a transfer.

 - Roommate Requests